Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 The IP address of the client is determined from the Transaction event log, converted to a corresponding location by the Logstash plugin geoip and stored in Elasticsearch.
 The process is enabled by default, but can be disabled via the XXXX parameter.

 Most likely, your API management solution is running behind a firewall or load balancer, so the actual IP address of the client is not included in the event log.
-To pass the correct IP address to the solution, please configure a custom attribute for the transaction event log: `xForwardedFor`, which contains the correct IP address.
+To pass the correct IP address to the solution, please configure a custom attribute (by default `xForwardedFor`) for the transaction event log, which contains the correct IP address.
 You can obtain this from the X-Forwarded-For header, for example.

 ![Custom attribute xForwardedFor](imgs/custom-attribute-xForwardedFor.png)